Mellonyt/MemLua/README.md

 # What is MemLua?
 MemLua is a powerful memory-editing library for Lua, aimed towards DLL applications.
-It may be used for its minimalistic, blissful exploiting experience, or for its portability and ability to include exploits as `plugins`
+It may be used for its minimalistic, blissful exploiting experience, or for its portability and ability to include exploits as if they're 'plugins'

 It was designed to replicate the Lua Engine of Cheat Engine, but being that it is built around DLL's, it can offer a much wider range of capablities.